Ed West is an accomplished real estate and general business attorney with significant regional and national transactional expertise.

-He has worked on high-profile leases/sale-leasebacks, financings, development and design/construction projects (including public-private partnerships), acquisitions and dispositions, and environmental remediation matters for Bank of America, Citicorp, Wells Fargo, the National Football League, JBG, Pepco, Lockheed Martin, WMATA, the District of Columbia Government (including its stadium lease, design/construction contract, and its bond financing negotiations for the Nationals Ballpark on city-owned land and its highly successful $225 million City Vista mixed-use public/private partnership development), J. Crew, Lowe Enterprises, Abbot Labs, Goodyear, Sunoco, AstraZeneca, Novartis, the Communications Workers of America, The Peebles Corporation, RREEF Management, and Eagle Bank among others, and served as an arbitrator in ground leasing and shopping center development disputes with an aggregate value at issue of over $100 million.
+He has worked on high-profile leases/sale-leasebacks, financings, development and design/construction projects (including public-private partnerships), acquisitions and dispositions, and environmental remediation matters for Bank of America, Citicorp, Wells Fargo, the National Football League, JBG, Pepco, Lockheed Martin, WMATA, the District of Columbia Government (including the Nationals Ballpark stadium lease, design/construction contract, and its bond financing negotiations for the Nationals Ballpark on city-owned land and its highly successful $225 million City Vista mixed-use public/private partnership development), J. Crew, Lowe Enterprises, Abbot Labs, Goodyear, Sunoco, AstraZeneca, Novartis, the Communications Workers of America, The Peebles Corporation, RREEF Management, and Eagle Bank among others, and served as an arbitrator in ground leasing and shopping center development disputes with an aggregate value at the issue of over $100 million.

 Prior to opening his own real estate and general business practice in 2016, Mr. West was Co-Manager of the Real Estate Practice Group at the multi-national law firm of Covington & Burling (during which time he worked closely with the head of its trusts and estate practice), Senior Counsel at Cushman & Wakefield, Chair of the Real Estate Practice Group at Beveridge & Diamond, and an attorney with Jones Day.
 He previously served for six years as Associate General Counsel and Vice President at The Kaempfer Company (a prominent D.C.-area developer that developed and managed 2.5 million SF of Class A office space and a high-end luxury hotel before being acquired by Vornado REIT).
 Prior to law school, he worked as an accountant for Price Waterhouse (now PricewaterhouseCoopers) in New York City for several years.

-He received his J.D. from the Georgetown University Law Center where he was the Articles & Notes Editor of its American Criminal Law Review and a research assistant for a nationally-renowned tax law professor.
-After receiving his B.A. in Economics and Political Science from Yale University, he attended Cornell University’s Business School after which he joined Price Waterhouse.
+He received his J.D. from the Georgetown University Law Center, where he was the Articles & Notes Editor of its American Criminal Law Review and a research assistant for a nationally renowned tax law professor.
+After receiving his B.A. in Economics and Political Science from Yale University, he attended Cornell University's Business School, after which he joined Price Waterhouse.